cerncas/hands-on-lattice-exercises/README.md

 Before to start, please make sure you have a working Python installation.
 You can find setup instruction in a dedicated [repository](https://github.com/cerncas/hands-on-python/blob/main/Setup_Instructions.md).
 We kindly ask the student to read this document **before coming** to CAS to **prepare yourself** (and **your laptop**) for the course.

 - The `*.ipynb` notebooks will be the "canvas" used during the course.
 They contain all exercise with "incomplete" parts that the student will have to fill in.
 Solutions to all the exercises are also provided in `*_solutions.ipynb`.
 These notebooks are provided for the student convenience, but they are clearly not expected to be used before and/or during the course itself...
     - [01_Single_Particle](./01_Single_Particle_Optional_Physics.ipynb) Exercises to probe single particle dynamics.
     - [02_Multi_Particles](./02_Multi_Particles.ipynb) Exercises to probe multi-particle dynamics.
     - [03_Periodic_Systems](./03_Periodic_Systems.ipynb) Exercises to probe the concept of periodic lattices based on FODO cells.
     - [04_Dispersion](./04_Dispersion.ipynb) Exercises to introduce the simplest energy effect: dispersion.
     - [05_4D_Systems](./05_4D_Systems.ipynb) Exercises meant to extend the exploration to 4D systems (i.e. H and V).
+- Additional `*Optional*.ipynb` notebooks are also provided for who is fast and/or wants to explore deeper either some physics concepts or the phython implementation of our libraries.
+- The `tracking_library*.py` files contain simple functions to ease implementing simple tracking of particle in Python.

 > **NOTE:** the material in this repository is expected to evolve over time thanks to the feedback received from you!
 Please don't hesitate to transmit us your comments, suggestions, and complains!